Skip to main content

 For devices that are not sold to the general public, this information may be provided as downloadable from the internet and/ or on electronic data storage devices.

-b) being operated by laypeople, regardless of the location;
+b) operation by lay people, regardless of the place of use.

 III – in-vitro diagnostic products, comprising: